Showing posts with label stroll. Show all posts

 Ortho Frazier

 He was born a slave but was able to buy his freedom.
-He was a cobble that mad and or repaired shoes and boots for Confederate and Yankee troops and civilians.
+He was a cobbler who made and repaired shoes and boots for both Confederate and Union troops, as well as civilians.

 Kathy Horton Garrett